jorge-cob/arduino-greenhouse/v1_temp_and_humidity_tft/README.md

 # v1_temp_and_humidity_tft

-Monitor temperature and humidty and display them in a LCD screen.
+Monitor temperature and humidty and display them in a TFT screen.
 They will display in green when in range and in red when out of bounds.

 ## List of Components